It is no longer 'glamorous' to become terrorist in Jammu and Kashmir: Lt Gen Pandey | Law-Order

 Lt Gen Pandey referred to the killing of SPO Ishfaq Ahmad and his brother Umer Jan by terrorists at Chattabugh village in central Kashmir's Budgam district on March 27 and said ''a sea of people participated in their funeral procession''.

-The Army commander, who will relinquish the post in June this year, had visited the bereaved family to express his condolences and assured the family that the security forces will soon arrest those involved in the dastardly attack.
+The Army commander, who is set to relinquish the post in June this year, had visited the bereaved family to express his condolences and assured the family that the security forces would soon arrest those involved in the dastardly attack.

 ''The massive participation of people at the funeral of the SPO and his brother is the change.
 It is increasing by the day and people have also been asking 'akhir kabtak' (how long).
 The voices may be few today but I am sure that it will snowball into a big movement against terrorism,'' the Army officer said.

 While interacting with people, Lt Gen Pandey mentioned that Kashmir is on the cusp of a positive change.
-The situation is peaceful with all important security parameters -- local terrorist recruitment, law and order situation and strike calls -- are at an all-time low.
+The situation is peaceful with a marked improvement in all key security parameters -- local terrorist recruitment, law and order situation and strike calls.

 He prodded the youth to follow the right path leading to an upright life and inspire others to join the path of peace and progress.

-Explaining ''white collar terrorists'', the Lt Gen said these are common people who do their daily business as usual but clandestinely work for brainwashing young minds on behalf of terror groups.
+He said ''white collar terrorists'' are common people who do their daily business as usual but clandestinely work for terror groups and brainwash young minds.

 During his visit to Sopore, the Chinar Corps commander also met with former terrorists and appealed to them to visit homes of active terrorists, speak to their parents and urge them to get their children back to the mainstream and onto the right path.